xdusil/link-prediction-tool/README.md

   *Used internally by mlpack; the required version depends on your mlpack version.*
 - **[cereal](https://uscilab.github.io/cereal/)** (>= 1.3)
   *Used internally by mlpack; the required version depends on your mlpack version.*

+### Tested Versions
+The application was tested using the following versions:
+- CMake 3.18.3
+- GCC 13.1.0
+- Boost 1.86.0
+- LibTorch 2.5.1 (CPU)
+- Armadillo 14.2.1
+- mlpack 4.5.1
+- ensmallen 2.22.0
+- cereal 1.3.2

+While other versions may work, these configurations have been verified for compatibility.

 ### Directory/Path Variables
 - `MLPACK_INCLUDE_DIR` — Path to the mlpack include directory (must contain `mlpack/core.hpp`)